Deferred Sales Trust California: An Overview

 Are there any risks associated with a deferred sales trust in California?

-As professionals in the financial and estate planning industry, we can confirm that certain risks are associated with a deferred sales trust in California.
-While a deferred sales trust can be a valuable tool for deferring capital gains taxes and maximizing profits from the sale of assets, it is crucial to fully understand the potential risks and drawbacks before utilizing this strategy.
+As professionals in the financial and estate planning industry, we can confirm that certain risks are associated with a Deferred Sales Trust in California.
+While a Deferred Sales Trust can be a valuable tool for deferring capital gains taxes, it is crucial to fully understand the potential risks and drawbacks before utilizing this strategy.

 So, before engaging in a DST strategy in California, it’s best to carry out a due diligence process and bring your CPA along for the ride in the passenger seat rather than having them catch up in a car behind.

 Is this a good fit for your situation?
-Schedule a no-cost consultation with Sera Capital to learn about the DST's benefits.
+Schedule a no-cost consultation with Sera Capital to learn about the benefits of DSTs.
 We have on-ground experience and understand the ins and out of California tax laws regarding tax deferral strategies.

 Sera Capital is a wealth management consulting firm specializing in all aspects and all available tax-efficient exit options for business owners, real estate investors, and developers.
 Our team works with you and your advisors to examine all available solutions, including 1031 Exchanges, Delaware Statutory Trusts, 721 UPREITS, Opportunity Zone Funds, and Section 453 Installment Sales, including Deferred Sales Trusts and Structured Installment Sales.
 We have two mottos.
 The first is “We help landlords and business owners exit tax efficiently,” and our second is “When you want out, call us in.”